readthedocs/readthedocs.org/docs/user/guides/private-submodules.rst

 .. seealso::

-   :ref:`Allow access to your Azure DevOps repository with an SSH key <guides/importing-private-repositories:azure devops>`.
+   :ref:`Allow access to your Azure DevOps repository with an SSH key <guides/importing-private-repositories:Add the public key to your project>`.

 Others
 ------